-The bottom line consists of 6 letters.
-The first two digits XY (=DI) describe the output mode.
-The third letter (A) represents the manufacturing year (4 = 2014, 5 = 2015, etc).
+The bottom line consists of 7 letters, with the initial A indicating the automotive version.
+The two digits XY (=DI) describe the output mode.
+The fourth letter (A) represents the manufacturing year (4 = 2014, 5 = 2015, etc).
 The last three digits (BCD) represent an alphanumeric tracking code.
 That code can be decoded by Sensirion only and allows for tracking on batch level through production, calibration and testing - and will be provided upon justified request.